 Discount dental plans tend to charge less for services than what is required through employer-sponsored insurance.
 In addition, these plans tend to encompass most if not all services, including services that are often not covered by insurance.
 X-rays and fluoride treatments are examples of services for which insurance policies often charge extra.
 Dental plans can also help you save money on bridges, crowns, extractions, fillings, implants, laser treatments, and so forth.

 Dental Insurance vs. Dental Plans

 Dental plans are generally well worth it because the savings are greater than the cost.
 Whether or not insurance is worth it varies on a case-by-case basis.
 Consider that this not necessarily an either-or proposition.
-At Scottsdale Dental Excellence, your DSP can be used in conjunction with your existing insurance plan in order to reduce your deductibles, copays, and uncovered expenses.
+At Scottsdale Cosmetic Dentistry Excellence, your DSP can be used in conjunction with your existing insurance plan in order to reduce your deductibles, copays, and uncovered expenses.

 Want a Perfect Smile at a Reduced Cost?
 Consider Our Dental Savings Plan!

-The Scottsdale Dental Excellence Dental Savings Plan is a discount plan with an annual membership that provides immediate benefits.
+The Scottsdale Cosmetic Dentistry Excellence Dental Savings Plan is a discount plan with an annual membership that provides immediate benefits.
 It is an alternative to insurance premiums or can be used alongside insurance.
 Our DSP has no maximums, deductibles, pre-authorizations, or coverage waiting times.
 Better yet, all of your preventative care is 100% covered in our office.
 That includes exams, X-rays, and cleanings, and the benefits extend to both restorative and cosmetic dental care as well.

 Ask us about our dental savings plan and how it can make dental care more affordable for you and your entire family.
 Call us at 480 585 1853 to learn more and start saving!